ethereum/ethereum-org-website/src/content/community/research/index.md

 ### DeFi

 Decentralized finance (DeFi) is one of the primary classes of application built on top of Ethereum.
-DeFi aims to create composable "money legos" that allow users to store, transfer, lend, borrow and and invest crypto-assets using smart contracts.
-This is a fast-moving space that is constantly updating.
-Research into secure, efficient and accessible protocols is constantly needed.
+DeFi aims to create composable "money legos" that allow users to store, transfer, lend, borrow and invest crypto-assets using smart contracts.
+DeFi is a fast-moving space that is constantly updating.
+Research into secure, efficient and accessible protocols is continuously needed.

 #### Background reading